RobTillaart/Arduino/libraries/TCA9548/README.md

 ### Find device

 - **bool isConnected(uint8_t addr)** retuns true if arbitrary address is found on I2C bus.
-This can be used to verify a certain device is avaiable (or not) on an enabled channel.
+This can be used to verify a certain device is available (or not) on an enabled channel.

 ### Channel functions